Digital Nomad Tax

 • Other: You should have a passport of one of the qualifying countries for visa free access to Georgia.

 • Tax implications: If you are staying more than 183-days in Georgia, you will qualify as a Georgian tax resident and thus you will be paying Georgian income tax.
-The basic income tax rate in Georgia is 20%.
-Nevertheless, Georgia has some specific regimes by which you can decrease your tax burden massively to as low as 1%.
-You can read all the details of the Georgian tax system in my dedicated post.
+You can read all the details and potential benefits of the Georgian tax system in my dedicated post.

 • Minimum income: You’ll need to make at least €9.000 per year in income which is a rather low amount compared to general living expenses in Germany.

 • Other: You’ll need to provide proof of accommodation in Germany.
 Besides, you’ll need letters of two clients confirming they intend to hire you.
-This is a rather burdensome requirement for which you will have to be bothering your clients.
+This is a rather burdensome requirement for which you will have to bother your clients.

 • Visa length: The freelancer residence permit is valid for up to three years.